alexjkim/mystatsyt/README.md

 3. Edit the script.js (from the report_service folder) and include a Cloud Project API key (authorized to use YouTube Data API) ([instructions](https://developers.google.com/youtube/registering_an_application))
 4. Open index.html (from the report_service folder) in your browser

+### Key use cases
+- Know your aggregated number of access per day in the last 7 days + today
+- Know the videos you accessed the most in the last 7 days + today
+- Know which exact timestamps I had per video access
+- know which channels I accessed the videos from the most

 ### Sketch
 The intial concept is represtend in the sketch below:
 <br>